Crowns and Bridges

 How do I know if a dental crown or bridge is needed?

-In case one or more of your teeth are damaged or extensively decayed, you need to undergo either a dental bridge or a dental crown procedure.
-Visit a dentist if your teeth hurt or if they appear damaged or a different color than they are supposed to be.
+If one or more of your teeth are damaged or extensively decayed, you need to undergo either a dental bridge or a dental crown procedure.
+Visit a dentist if your teeth hurt or appear damaged or a different color than they are supposed to be.
 Considering the reasons for your dental problems, we might suggest crowns, bridges, or other dental restoration strategies.

 How long can I expect bridges and crowns to last?